iterative/dvc.org/static/docs/commands-reference/push.md

 Under the hood a few actions are taken:

-* The pipeline DAG is constructed by default from all current DVC stages.
+* The push command by default searches for files from all current DVC stages.
   The command-line options listed below will either limit or expand the set of stages to consult.
 * For each file referenced from each selected stage there is a corresponding entry in the local cache.
-DVC checks if the file exists, or not, in the remote cache simply by looking for it using the hash code.
+DVC checks if the file exists, or not, in the remote cache simply by looking for it using the checksum.
 From this DVC gathers a list of files missing from the remote cache.
-* Upload the cache files, if any, missing from the remote cache.
+* Upload the cache files missing from the remote cache, if any, to the remote.

-If the `--remote REMOTE` option is not specified, then the default remote, configured with the `core.config` config option, is used.
+The DVC `push` command always works with a remote cache, and it is an error if none are specified on the command line nor in the configuration.
+If a `--remote REMOTE` option is not specified, then the default remote, configured with the `core.config` config option, is used.
 See `dvc remote`, `dvc config` and this [example](/doc/get-started/configure) for more information on how to configure a remote.

 With no arguments, just `dvc push` or `dvc push --remote REMOTE`, it uploads only the files (or directories) that are new in the local repository to the